google/bms-toolkit/docs/user-guide.md

 integer.
 The standard string constant for Oracle user file system mounts is the letter "u".

-Following this convention, the toolkit creates the following default file system
+Following this convention, the oracle-toolkit creates the following default file system
 mounts:

 - **/u01** - For Oracle software.
 For example, /u01/app/oracle/product.